West Coast Aerial Arts Festival | FAQs

 WCAAF | FAQs

-• The Professional category has been updated, now with two divisions: Performers and Coachs.
+- The Professional category has two divisions: Performers and Coaches.

-• Participants age 45 and above can join the newly formed Senior division.
+- Participants age 45 and above can join the newly adjusted Senior division.

-• Every participant will receive a T-shirt, goodies in a swag bag, a souvenir program, and a participation medal.
+- Full Pass participant will receive a T-shirt, a swag bag, and a participation medal.

-• Participants’ assigned photographer/videographer will have access to a designated photo seat.
+- Participants’ assigned photographer/ videographer will have access to a designated seat during the participant’s performance.

 Where: Fairmont Private School